1ms/hello-world/README.md

 # hello-world
-helo-world is the first formal comunication landmark that a learner expresses in the new frontier.
+helo-world is the first landmark that a learner establishes in a new frontier.